x157/x157.github.io/UE5/Mass/index.md

 # Mass Entity

-Mass is a native C++ simulation processor, introduced experimentally in UE 5.2.
+Mass is a native C++ simulation processor, introduced in UE 5.0 and marked as production-ready in 5.2.
+It is still in active development as of 5.6.

 Before you read this, make sure you have watched the official Epic Games Video:
 [Large Numbers of Entities with Mass in Unreal Engine 5](https://www.youtube.com/watch?v=f9q8A-9DvPo)